‘We wanted to bring the bigger city vibe’: Vintage streetwear, sneaker store opens in Appleton

 “The items for the most part are limited and exclusive when it comes to the shoes and the streetwear.
 A lot of these items are sold out everywhere you would look online,” says Hunter.

-The store opened in September with approximately 60 pairs of shoes, and now their inventory has grown to around 200.
+The store opened in September with approximately 60 pairs of shoes, and now their inventory has skyrocketed to 200 and counting.

 “The reception has been crazy, and it’s organically grown.
 People come in here and say, ‘Dude, I feel like I’m in New York right now,” says Smith.